wretched.computer

 • The 2,744 .shp files within those archives have names like CZ_train_B.shp, course_4_129.shp, CZ_IMPALA.shp, which all seem like reasonable names for game models

-Running with the ”.shp == shape” theory, and assuming cube0.shp indeed represented a cube’s geometry in this format, analyzing it seemed like a great first step to cracking this nut.
+Running with this theory, and assuming cube0.shp indeed contained a cube’s geometry in some Crazy Taxi format, analyzing that file seemed like a great first step to cracking this nut.

 Rosetta Cube

 Cubes, as you might know, are pretty simple shapes.
-And after the humble triangle, they’re typically the first thing you draw to the screen when writing a renderer or game engine.
+After the humble triangle, they’re typically the first thing you draw to the screen when writing a renderer or game engine.
 So the fact that the developers at Acclaim dropped what appears to be a cube written in their proprietary format into our lap makes it something like a Rosetta Stone, since although we don’t know what makes a .shp file tick, we certainly know what to expect from a dang cube.

 To inform our investigation into the .shp file, let’s review some standard elements used to store 3D geometry using a well-known, plaintext file format: the Wavefront .obj file.
 Since .obj files are plaintext, they’re pretty inefficient in terms of filesize, but their simplicity and ease of editing have made them so prolific that even macOS’ builtin file previewer has a full renderer for them: